Francis Ledwidge

-Francis Edward Ledwidge (19 August 1887 – 31 July 1917) was a 20th-century Irish poet.
+Francis Edward Ledwidge (19 August 1887 – 31 July 1917) was an Irish poet.
 From Slane, County Meath, and sometimes known as the "poet of the blackbirds", he was later also known as a First World War war poet.
 He befriended the established writer Lord Dunsany, who helped with the publication of his works.
 He was killed in action at Ypres in 1917.

 Born to a poor family in Slane, County Meath, Ledwidge started writing at an early age and was first published in a local newspaper at the age of 14.
 Finding work as a labourer and miner, he was also a trade union activist, and a keen patriot and nationalist, associated with Sinn Féin.
 He became friendly with a local landowner, the writer Lord Dunsany, who gave him a workspace in the library of Dunsany Castle, and introduced him to literary figures including William Butler Yeats, Æ and Katherine Tynan, with whom he had a long-term correspondence.
 He was elected to a local government post and helped organise the local branch of the Irish Volunteers, while Dunsany edited the first volume of his poetry and helped him secure publication for it.